 Interpretation: Build or rent a home you can comfortably afford.

-You can easily create a house rent plan on Cowrywise, save towards that financial goal while we help you get closer to that goal quickly.
+You can easily create a house rent plan on Cowrywise and save towards that financial goal much quicker.

 “The life of every man proceedeth from his childhood to his old age.
 Therefore do I say that it behoves a man to make preparations for a suitable income in the days to come, when he is no longer young, and to make preparations for his family should he be no longer with them to comfort and support them.”